 Begin with research (as mentioned above), then make a plan.
-Your plan should include how you manage your money.
+Your plan should include wise budgeting.
 It’s best to have a clear financial picture when dealing with money matters, especially when you’re fitting medical expenses into a regular budget.
 Now it’s time to tackle the debt.
 Here are a few ways to deal with unplanned health care expenses:

 - Start an emergency fund.
 The money you save in this account is to be used for emergencies only.
 In addition to medical debt, this can include things such as car repairs, home repairs or helping a loved one who has fallen on tough times.
 It will be a comfort to know this money is available should the need arise.

 - Negotiate with the provider.
 Don’t hesitate to contact the provider on the phone to discuss your bill.
 You may find they’re willing to accept less than what you owe if you can immediately send a lump sum payment.
 Also, review your bill with them in great detail.
 It’s possible you could find a charge that shouldn’t be there.

 - Setup a payment plan.
 If you don’t have enough money in the bank and the provider won’t negotiate on the final bill, you can always setup a payment plan.
 With this, you make small payments, month after month, until your balance is paid in full.

 - Get a personal loan.
 Personal loans have many uses, and medical expenses can be among them.